Gerry Dulac's NFL Forecast: Week 9

 Prediction: Jaguars, 24-16

-The Skinny: The Dolphins will likely rue blowing that 24-3 lead to the Saints a couple weeks ago.
+1 p.m. • The Dolphins likely will rue blowing that 24-3 lead to the Saints a couple weeks ago.
 Otherwise, they'd be on a four-game roll.
 Speaking of rolls, Tom Brady is starting to get on one.

 Prediction: Patriots, 31-24

-The Skinny: Not even Brett Favre or Bart Starr ever had five consecutive 100-plus passer ratings such as Aaron Rodgers.
-That wasn't good enough to beat Favre last week, but it will be enough against the Bucs.
+1 p.m. • Not even Brett Favre or Bart Starr had five consecutive 100-plus passer ratings such as Aaron Rodgers.
+That wasn't good enough to beat Favre last week, but it will be enough against the Buccaneers.

 Prediction: Packers, 24-10

-The Skinny: If the Saints coughed up 151 rushing yards to Michael Turner on Monday night, they can expect more of the same against the Panthers.
+4:05 p.m. • If the Saints coughed up 151 rushing yards to Michael Turner Monday night, they can expect more of the same against the Panthers.
 Doesn't matter, though, when you average 39 points per game.

 Prediction: Saints, 38-24

-The Skinny: The Seahawks have won just one of their past five games, and that was a 41-0 shutout at home against the Jaguars.
-The Lions have managed just one touchdown since they played the Steelers.
+4:05 p.m. • The Seahawks have won one of their past five games, and that was a 41-0 shutout at home against the Jaguars.
+The Lions have managed one touchdown since they played the Steelers.